Waxolunist/vimconf/README.md

 Switches to the file chooser of the WindowManager
 - *Ctrl-w Ctrl-b*
 Switches to the buffer explorer of the WindowManager
+- *Ctrl-Space*
+Completion in java code (Hold the ctrl-key down to choose from completion)

 # Documentation